genericmoniker/blog/README.md

 esmithy.net blog
 ================

-This is the project for the esmithy.net technical blog.
+This is the project for the esmithy.net blog.

 Setup
 -----

 1. Install Python 3.6+
 2. Make a virtualenv
-3. pip install -r requirements_dev.txt
+3. pip install -r requirements.build.txt
 4. inv -l to see what you can do from there